2002 Australian Grand Prix: Warm-up

-A half-hour warm-up session was held on Sunday morning in variable weather as heavy rain fell before it commenced.
+A half-hour warm-up session was held on Sunday morning in variable weather as heavy rain fell before it began.
 Teams used rain tyres and set-up their cars against the weather of the time.
-With a lap of 1 minute and 41.509 seconds, Michael Schumacher was fastest with teammate Barrichello 1.382 seconds slower in second position.
+With a lap of 1:41.509, Michael Schumacher was fastest with teammate Barrichello 1.382 seconds slower in second.
 Coulthard, Ralf Schumacher, Montoya, Massa, Heidfeld, Fisichella, Trulli and Irvine made up positions three to ten.
 With 40 seconds to go, Salo drove off the racing line to allow Barrichello past into Ascari corner.
 He drove onto a white painted line, lost control of his Toyota and crashed into the barrier; Salo's front wing detached heading towards an escape road.